Kelly Pitcher is Assistant Professor of Criminal Law and Criminal Procedure at the Institute of Criminal Law and Criminology.

 Following her studies, Kelly Pitcher did an internship and worked with counsel representing accused at the UN International Criminal Tribunal for the former Yugoslavia (ICTY).
 Thereafter she studied Dutch law at the University of Amsterdam, during which time she worked at an international law firm.
 From 2009 to 2015 she worked at the University of Amsterdam, where, in addition to undertaking doctoral research, she taught subjects in Dutch criminal law and criminal procedure.

 Kelly Pitcher teaches various subjects in criminal law and criminal procedure at both the undergraduate and graduate level.
-She is coordinator of the master’s module ‘Privatissimum Straf(proces)recht’ and supervises both bachelor’s and master’s theses.
+She is coordinator of the bachelor’s module ‘Strafprocesrecht’ and supervises both bachelor’s and master’s theses.
+In addition, she is coordinator of the course ‘Public and Private Policing’ in the Master's in Comparative Criminal Justice.